apify/apify-cli/README.md

 <a href="https://travis-ci.org/apifytech/apify-cli"><img src="https://travis-ci.org/apifytech/apify-js.svg" alt="Build Status" style="display:inherit;"></a>

-Apify command line client (CLI) helps you to create, develop, build and run [Apify Actor](https://www.apify.com/docs/actor) acts from a local computer.
+Apify command line client (CLI) helps you to create, develop, build and run [Apify actors](https://www.apify.com/docs/actor) from a local computer.

-Apify Actor is a serverless computing platform that enables the execution of arbitrary web scraping and automation jobs in the cloud.
-A single job is called an _act_.
+Apify actors enable the execution of arbitrary web scraping and automation jobs in the APify cloud.

-While you can develop acts in a code editor directly in the [Apify web application](https://my.apify.com/), for more complex projects it is more convenient to develop the acts locally and only push them to the Apify cloud for execution.
+While you can develop actors in a code editor directly in the [Apify web application](https://my.apify.com/), for more complex projects it is more convenient to develop actors locally and only push them to the Apify cloud for execution.
 This is where the CLI comes in.

-Note that the acts running on the Apify platform are executed in Docker containers, so with an appropriate `Dockerfile` you can build your acts in any programming language.
+Note that actors running on the Apify platform are executed in Docker containers, so with an appropriate `Dockerfile` you can build your actors in any programming language.
 However, we recommend using JavaScript / Node.js, for which we provide most libraries and support.